-INDIANAPOLIS — All but a handful of workers are losing their jobs at Rexnord Corp.’s Indianapolis factory nearly a year after industrial bearings plant’s closing was announced.
+INDIANAPOLIS — The few remaining workers at Rexnord Corp.’s Indianapolis factory have worked their final shifts about a year after the industrial bearings plant’s closing was announced.

-The plant had about 350 workers when Milwaukee-based Rexnord announced the closing plans last October.
+The plant had about 350 workers when Milwaukee-based Rexnord announced the closing plans in October 2016.

 President Donald Trump made Twitter posts blasting Rexnord’s plans, similar to his attacks on big layoffs at a nearby Carrier Corp. factory.
 But Rexnord never backed off.